williamdemeo/Math700Homework/README.md

 **Details**

-1. First, you should tell me your GitHub username so I can add you as a collaborator on the Math700Homework project.
+1. First, tell me your GitHub username so I can add you as a collaborator on the Math700Homework project.

-2. Next, you should [install Git][] on your computer.
+2. Next, [install Git][] on your computer.

-3. If you are using a Mac or Linux, you should [upload a public ssh key][] to your GitHub account.
+3. If you are using a Mac or Linux, [upload a public ssh key][] to your GitHub account.
 (If you are using [GitHub for Windows][] you can skip this step.)

-3. Once I add you as a collaborator, you should [clone][] the Math700Homework repository to your computer's hard drive.
+3. Once I add you as a collaborator, you can [clone][] the Math700Homework repository to your computer's hard drive.
 How you do this may depend on your operating system.